Concepts

 Recommendations by workload type

-- Business applications : Hourly or every two hours replication depending on requirements
+- Business applications : Hourly or bi-hourly replication as needed

 - Development environments : Daily replication is generally sufficient